krocodilo/simple-ethereum-explorer/README.md

 - Do the same task above to include tokens amounts (other than ETH)

 ---
+---
+---

 ## My Solution
-#### \> Description
+### \> Description
 Java Spring Boot application, that serves web content (on port 8080, by default), and runs a REST service to provide historical ETH balance, at the user's request.

+It shows current and historical ETH balance, a list of all transactions, and information for each transaction.
+In the transaction list, it shows icons for when transactions have errors, or when the transaction was an interaction with a smart contract.

 The only feature it does not implement is the listing of token balances (and token historical balance).

+---
-#### \> Technologies Used
+### \> Technologies Used
 - Backend
-  - IntelliJ IDEA as the IDE
+  - Java language, with the Web3j library (for connecting to Infura and also includes some utilities).
-  - Java - using the Spring Boot framework for the creation and management of webservices.
+  - Spring Boot framework - for the creation and management of webservices.
-    - Web3j library.

 - Frontend (besides HTML and CSS)
-  - Bootstrap - for quick and easy to use themes.
+  - Bootstrap - for quick and easy-to-use themes.
   - Javascript - for fetching information from a REST API created using Spring Boot.
-  - Thymeleaf - works in Spring for rendering of variables and programming logic in the web service's Views when passed through the Controllers.
+  - Thymeleaf - works with Spring Boot, for rendering variables and programming logic in the Views, when passed through the Controllers.

 - Data Providers
   - Infura API - to get the historical balance of an address at a specific timestamp/block.
   - Etherscan API - to get block number closest to a certain timestamp, and to get the transactions list.

+---
-#### \> Further Improvements
+### \> Further Improvements
 - Have a cache for the most recent requests.
   - Ideally, find a way to identify requests for different sessions, attributing a new `Explorer()` object to each new session.
 - Split API requests into different threads, to avoid waiting so long for large transaction lists.